 There is an abundance of places where one can grab a bite in Copacabana, and like in any other touristy, transit town, it is difficult to pick the good places from the less reputable ones.
 Here are some options we recommend for those who want a quick lunch or a snack to take on their next bus.
 There are also plenty of more fancy sit-down restaurants where you can try the local trout, local or international dishes.

 The Pit Stop: Located across from the main plaza where buses drop and pick passengers, it’s ideal for those who just want something small, tasty and convenient to go.
-They have empanadas, cake and other quick bites to go.
+They also have empanadas, cake and other quick bites to go.

 Pan America: For those who crave pizza.
 They have a simple menu and a rotating selection of fresh ingredients for toppings.